vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 Currently, all auctions are triggered automatically based on market conditions.
 Market conditions that could trigger an auction:
 * A market has opened for trading, which means it needs a defined price to start trading from
 * Price swing on a market is perceived, based on risk models, to be extreme and unrealistic
-* Not enough liquidity on a market; this could also indicate missing best static bid / ask as without those liquidity provision orders cannot be deployed, even if liquidity providers have committed liquidity.
+* Not enough liquidity on a market

 ### Auction type: Opening
 Every continuous trading market opens with an auction.
 Their purpose is to calibrate a market and help with price discovery by determining a fair mid-price to start off continuous trading.